runely/calendar-homey/README.md

 ## Changelog

+- 2.0.3
+    - Added information about `Home` and `Work` Apple iCloud calendars which doesn't support to be publicly available.
+[Thanks to @DoctorBazinga for finding this out](https://community.homey.app/t/app-pro-icalcalendar/80708/16)
 - 2.0.2
     - IcalCalendar device: Also log out when a capability value is updated and when a new capability is registered
     - Allow to remove the last calendar from app settings